 As an effective and leading program, SMART for alcoholism is widely recognized as a resource for addiction recovery.

 MacGregor, S. and Herring, R. The Alcohol Concern SMART Pilot Project Final Evaluation Report.
-London: Middlesex U. Drug and Alc Res Group, 2010.
+London: Middlesex U. Drug and Alc Res Group.

-Neither this website nor your host receives any benefit from describing this program.
+This site gives no advice.
+Please see a doctor for that.
+Neither this site nor your host receives any benefit from describing this program.
 Description does not imply endorsement.